EricDupertuis/EricDupertuis.github.io/_drafts/backup.md

 That is one of the biggest decision I had to make : Network share or not?
 And I decided to go without for some simple reasons :

-1) If I get a NAS, it will be stored in my room (where I sleep) and I usually shut down all my devices when I go to sleep to avoid flashing leds and noise.
+1) If I get a NAS, it will be stored in my room (where I sleep) and I usually shut down all my devices when I go to sleep to avoid flashing LEDs and noise.
 I don't see the point of having a NAS if it is up only two or three hours a day.
 (And I've got nowhere else to put it)

 2) If it is stored in my room (see point 1), I don't need the network share because I can physically access it, as it will be right next to my desk, inches away from my computer

 3) The point of having a NAS is 24/7 accessibility.
 I thought about this for a while and i realized that I don't need my files to be accessible 24/7.
+I just need drives to save my files.

+4) I said I wanted to save power so the less uptime, the better.

+# Tools, scripts or manual backups ?

+I decided to go with home made scripts (mainly Bash) because it gives me a great flexibility.
+I can set things up however I want, I can launch them manually or using a CRON etc...

+I also took a quick look at some backup softwares but I wasn't thrilled by any of them.